SAT1 (gene)

-Diamine acetyltransferase 1 is an enzyme that in humans is encoded by the SAT1 gene found on the X chromosome.
+Diamine acetyltransferase 1 (also termed spermidine/spermine N(1)-acetyltransferase 1, SSAT, and SAT1) is an enzyme that in humans is encoded by the SAT1 gene found on the X chromosome.

 Function

 Spermidine/spermine N(1)-acetyltransferase (SPD/SPM acetyltransferase) is a rate-limiting enzyme in the catabolic pathway of polyamine metabolism.
 It catalyzes the N(1)-acetylation of spermidine and spermine and, by the successive activity of polyamine oxidase, spermine can be converted to spermidine and spermidine to putrescine.
 The SAT1 gene is used to help regulate polyamine levels inside the cell by regulating their transport in and out of the cell.
 SAT1 is also involved in the first step to synthesize N-acetylputrescine from putrescine.
 PMF1 and NRF2 work together to transcript the SAT1 gene.

 Structure

 The SAT1 gene is 3,069 base pairs long.
-There are 171 amino acids and its molecular mass is 20024 Da Daltons).
+There are 171 amino acids and its molecular mass is 20024 Da (daltons).
 In 1992 at The Johns Hopkins University School of Medicine, Lei Xiao and several others cloned over 4000 base pairs of the region containing the coding sequence of the SAT1 gene also referred to as SSAT-1, SSAT, SAT, KFSD, DC21, KFSDX gene.
 This gene is located on the X chromosome in the region Xp22.1.
 The primer extension analysis indicated that the transcription started 179 bases upstream from the translational start site.
 Furthermore, they determined that it appeared to be controlled by a "TATA-less" promoter.
 Normally, there would be a TATA box where RNA polymerase II would be involved in assisting with initiation by properly positioning the enzyme, however in a TATA-less promoter situation the TATA box is absent.